ml-jku/semantic-image-text-alignment/README.md

     cd ../..

 Also, apply for access to the [Flickr30k dataset](https://shannon.cs.illinois.edu/DenotationGraph/) and save the images to ```./datasets/flickr30k```.
-Further, you will need to download the train/val/test set annotations for both datasets [here](https://cs.stanford.edu/people/karpathy/deepimagesent/).
+Further, you will need to download the train/val/test set annotations for both datasets [here](https://cs.stanford.edu/people/karpathy/deepimagesent/) and save them to the ```annotations``` directory.
 Parse both datasets by

     python semantic_image_text_alignment/data_prep/parse_coco.py